neondatabase/website/content/docs/manage/azure.md

 Neon offers the following deployment options on Azure:

-1. **Deploy Neon as an Azure Native ISV Service** — use Neon as a native Azure service, integrated with the [Azure portal](https://portal.azure.com/#home), [CLI](https://learn.microsoft.com/en-us/cli/azure/), and [SDKs](https://azure.microsoft.com/en-us/downloads/).
+- **Option 1: Deploy Neon as an Azure Native ISV Service** — use Neon as a native Azure service, integrated with the [Azure portal](https://portal.azure.com/#home), [CLI](https://learn.microsoft.com/en-us/cli/azure/neon?view=azure-cli-latest), and [SDKs](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/neonpostgres?view=azure-dotnet-preview).
 This option enables you to manage Neon as part of your Azure infrastructure with unified billing in Azure.
-2. **Create Neon projects in Azure regions (no integration)** — create a Neon project in an Azure region without using the native Azure integration.
+- **Option 2: Create Neon projects in Azure regions (no integration)** — create a Neon project in an Azure region without using the native Azure integration.
 Project creation and billing is managed through Neon.
 There is no difference from a Neon project created in an AWS region — your Neon project simply resides in an Azure region instead of AWS region.

-## Deploy Neon as an Azure Native ISV Service
+## Option 1: Deploy Neon as an Azure Native ISV Service

 This option integrates Neon natively into Azure, letting you manage your Neon organization alongside the rest of your Azure infrastructure.
 Key benefits include: